 - Copy the URL and then email it to the individuals that you want to have upload to the folder

-Before accessing your WUSTL Box account via WebDAV or FTPS, you need to create an external Box password by taking the following steps:
+Before accessing your WUSTL Box account via FTPS, you need to create an external Box password by taking the following steps: